valtimo-platform/valtimo-documentation/using-valtimo/case/exporting-case-definitions.md

 ### Excluded from the export

-Some configurations that are related are not exported, as they are not case definition specific.
+Some related configurations are not exported, as they are not case definition specific.
 These are:
 - Dashboards
 - Access control
 - Plugin configurations